 - Choose to display grades as points or as a percentage.

-When you're creating a quiz assignment, you can choose other parameters, such as the number of attempts your students will have for the quiz, set a time limit, and whether partial credit is allowed.
+- Choose other parameters, such as the number of attempts your students will have for the quiz, set a time limit, and whether partial credit is allowed.

 How do I weight questions?